Johnny Thunder

 Johnny Thunder was introduced in Flash Comics #1 (Sept.
 1940), at the same time as the Flash and Hawkman, as much a comic figure as a super-hero.
 Johnny was a well-meaning but dunderheaded young man who could command an awesomely powerful djinn-like being called the Thunderbolt, by saying a magic word.

-He became a longtime member of the Justice Society of America, but when old age took his mental clarity, command of the Thunderbolt passed to a young man named Jakeem (J.J.)
-Thunder.
+He became a longtime member of the Justice Society of America, but when old age took his mental clarity, command of the Thunderbolt passed to a young man named Jakeem Thunder.

 At DC, another hero called Johnny Thunder was introduced in 1948, after the original's feature had ended, and when the company was shifting its content toward Westerns.
 And in 1985, Roy Thomas introduced Jonni Thunder, a female private eye who could transform herself into a lightning-being.